There are opportunities everywhere for content marketers.

 Are they trying to make more money? make their home look better? learn to cook better? get in shape?
 And so on…

 Determine the things they care about the most.
 Ideally, it will relate to your product as well, but it’s not always necessary.

-For example, I could create content for “expert marketers who want to get in better shape.”
+For example, we could create content for “expert marketers who want to get in better shape.”

-Even though those videos wouldn’t be directly related to my products, they still attract the attention of my target market.
-This would allow me to get my marketing advice in front of them and, eventually, my products as well.
+Even though those videos wouldn’t be directly related to our products, they still attract the attention of our target market.
+This would allow us to get our marketing advice in front of them and, eventually, our products as well.

 The main point of content marketing, including videos on YouTube, is to attract the attention of your target audience.

 So, if you see a need that hasn’t been filled, jump on it regardless of whether it’s directly tied to your product.

 Aspect #3 – How do they want to consume it?
 Finally, you just want to do a common sense check and determine whether the audience you’ve nailed down actually wants to get their solutions in the video form.

 It doesn’t necessarily have to be the whole audience, but it should be a large part.